vinckr/site/content/blog/quotes.md

 <figure>
   <blockquote>
-    <p>The truth is that as a man's real power grows and his knowledge widens, ever the way he can follow grows narrower: until at last he chooses nothing, but does only and wholly what he must do.</p>
+    <p>As a man's real power grows and his knowledge widens, ever the way he can follow grows narrower: until at last he chooses nothing, but does only and wholly what he must do.</p>
   </blockquote>
   <figcaption>- <a href="https://en.wikipedia.org/wiki/Ursula_K._Le_Guin">Ursula K. Le Guin</a></figcaption>
 </figure>